Lecture

 Prof. Dr. Patrick Velte

-This lecture deals with key challenges in sustainable corporate governance & audit from a national and international perspective.
-We will focus on a listed corporation in Germany.
+This lecture deals with key challenges in financial, sustainability, & integrated reporting from an international and German perspective.
+We will focus on a listed multinational corporation in Germany.

 Ziel: Qualification goals